nbruggeman92/newest-readme-generator-fixed/Develop/README.md

   ## 🛠️--Installation--🛠️
-  The following instructions are the installation instuctions for my project: w
+  The following instructions are the installation instuctions for my project: open command line and input node index.js

   ## 🖱️--Usage--🖱️
-  The usage information for my project is as follows: w
+  The usage information for my project is as follows: none

   ## 🤝🏽--Contributors--🤝🏽
-  Contributor information for my project: w
+  Contributor information for my project: none

   ## 💯--Tests--💯
-  Test instructions for my project: w
+  Test instructions for my project: no tests

   ## 😵‍💫--Questions--😵‍💫
-  Come drop by on GitHub! (https://github.com/w) ORRR...
+  Come drop by on GitHub! (https://github.com/nbruggeman92) ORRR...
-  Feel free to email with any questions at w
+  Feel free to email with any questions at nick.bruggeman92@gmail.com

   ## --License--
   The license my project is covered by is:
-  MIT
+  Mozilla Public License 2.0